tlenz88/ChIPPy/README.md

 - samtools
 - macs2

-The only software that requires manual installation is **trimmomatic** due to compatibility issues with the java version specified in the BUILD.xml file in the Trimmomatic repo.
+The only software that requires manual installation is **trimmomatic** due to compatibility issues with the java version specified in the build.xml file in the Trimmomatic repo.

 ## How do I use it?